|Spontaneous hematoma: C6-7|

 Patti was a competitive swimmer in her teens when she experienced problems with her spine, eventually classified as ASIA C after being diagnosed with spontaneous hematoma at C6-7.

-Patti tells us that she is very strict with her workout regime and uses the bike 5 times a week for up to an hour each time.
-As she says, “I find it to be a good workout, it keeps me in shape and helps me when using the standing frame."
+Patti tells us that she is very strict with her physical therapy regime and uses the RT300 5 times a week for up to an hour each time.
+As she says, “I find it to be really good, it keeps me in shape and helps me when using the standing frame."

-The workout leaves her tired, so Patti likes to use the RT300 at the end of the day, “I usually watch something on my computer, a movie or video as I workout, then I am ready to sleep.”
+The sessions leave her tired, so Patti likes to use the RT300 at the end of the day, “I usually watch something on my computer, a movie or video as I go through a session, then I am ready to sleep.”
 “Spasms are not an issue for me, so I do not need to take any medication for that.”

 Patti was a scholarship recipient from Swim with Mike.
 Patti recently completed her Masters Degree in Illustration at the Maryland Institute College of Art in Baltimore, MD and plans to have a career as a freelance artist specializing in surface design and illustrating children’s books.
 Her dream job would be illustrating for children’s books and magazines on a full time basis.
 In the meantime Patti is already applying her skills, designing and producing a line of scarves for sale.